MVMT Watches Honest Review | Affordable Luxury?...Or Chinese Ripoff?

 MVMT (aka Movement) is an Indiegogo crowdfunded fashion watch company.
 Founded in 2013, with the marketed intention to create ‘high quality’ watches at an ‘affordable’ price.
 The founders say they are ‘tired of big brand mark-ups’ (taken directly from their website), and by being an online business, they claim to provide better value for their consumers.

-In this review, I will look at the quality and durability of the watch straps, the quality and appearance of the face and watch housing, as well as my overall impressions of the brand as a whole.
-This review will be based on my experiences of using 3 MVMT watches, over a period of several months; 1 from the revolver series and 2 from the 40 series.
+In this review, I will look at the MVMT watches quality and durability of the straps, quality and appearance of the face and watch housing, as well as my overall impressions of the brand as a whole.
+This review will be based on my experiences of using 3 MVMT fashion watches, over a period of several months; 1 from the revolver series and 2 from the 40 series.
 The watches I own (and from the brand in general), vary in price from around £85 to £110 each.

 Almost all the reviews I have seen on MVMT watches have been paid (sponsored) reviews.
 I hate paid reviews, for one, they are not impartial so do not qualify (by definition), to be a review.
 Secondly, many of these reviews have been from bloggers who have no knowledge of watches, with MVMT watches being the only watches they own.
 I am no watch expert, but I do own dozens to compare these against.